inariksit/cghs/README.md

 * Data type: src/Rule.hs
 * Parser: BNFC grammars in src/bnfc, and transformation into Haskell data types in src/Parse.hs.
 The BNFC grammars are terrible, I just started writing it when I didn't think this would be my biggest academic achievement.
 Maybe one day I'll use the thing that Tino Didriksen uses.
-* QuickCheck tests and generators.
+* So far, a few unit tests, and QuickCheck generators for the rules and all necessary things.
 So you can test your stuff, and play a party game "was this CG rule written by a human or QuickCheck generator".